iris-technologies/iris-code-conventions/PHP/partials/strings.md

 ```

 ### If you dare to write Raw SQL

+Always use prepared queries instead of raw SQL like and ALWAYS, ALWAYS, escape all variables.

 Use double quotes `"` and place all the variables directly into the string if you use them.